Did you create a sweep with Autodesk Inventor today?

 If you have learned the basic Inventor 3D modeling commands and you are ready to create more complex part models, this article will help!

 Introducing the Autodesk Shape Manager (ASM)

 To generate 3D shapes, Autodesk Inventor calls on the Autodesk Shape Manager (A.S.M).

 ASM is a modeling ‘Kernel’ – a component that calculated 3D shapes.

 Fun Fact!
 ASM is also used by AutoCAD and Fusion 360 (among others).

 ASM uses the ‘Boundary Representation’ (Brep) method of calculating shapes.
 Breps are shapes based on Vertices.
 Two vertices can define an edge.
 A loop of edges can define a face.
-A collection of edges defines a volume (a 3D shape).
+A collection of faces defines a volume (a 3D shape).

-When we create 3D forms In Inventor from commands such as Extrude, Sweep or Loft – we are using the Inventor user interface to pass coordinates to ASM, which generates a Brep and passes it back to Inventor to be shown on screen.
+When we create 3D forms In Inventor using commands such as Extrude, Sweep or Loft – we are using the Inventor user interface to pass coordinates to ASM, which generates a Brep and passes it back to Inventor to be shown on screen.

 Geometry & Topology